ignacionr/cpp-intro/README.md

 In this lesson, we'll explore how to set up your C++ development environment, including understanding the compile and link phases, basic command-line parameters for the compiler, and choosing an editor.

+#### C++ Standards and Their Evolution

+C++ has seen several significant updates since its inception, each introducing new features, improvements, and changes to the language.
+Understanding the different standards can be crucial, especially when working on various projects that might require compatibility with different versions of C++.

+Here's a brief overview of some key C++ standards:

+- **C++98 / C++03**: The first standardized versions of C++, laying the foundation for modern C++ programming.
+- **C++11**: A major update that introduced features like lambda expressions, range-based for loops, smart pointers, and more.
+- **C++14**: A smaller update with improvements and refinements to C++11 features.
+- **C++17**: Introduced features like structured bindings, `std::optional`, `std::variant`, and the filesystem library.
+- **C++20**: The latest standard (as of the knowledge cut-off date) with concepts, ranges, coroutines, and more.

+Understanding the differences between these standards and how to specify the desired standard when compiling can be essential for both new and experienced C++ developers.
+It ensures that the code is portable and takes advantage of the latest language features when appropriate.

 #### Compile and Link Phases

 1. **Compile Phase**: The compiler translates the C++ source code into machine code or object code.
 This phase checks for syntax errors and converts the high-level code into a format that the computer can understand.